rust-lang/rfcs/text/0000-sized-hierarchy.md

-As an alternative to releasing SIMD extensions with greater bit widths, Arm and RISC-V have vector extensions (SVE/Scalable Vector Extension and the "V" Vector Extension respectively) where the bit width of vector registers depends on the CPU implementation, and the instructions which operate these registers are bit width-agnostic.
+As an alternative to releasing SIMD extensions with greater bit widths, Arm and RISC-V have vector extensions (SVE/Scalable Vector Extension and the "V" Vector Extension/RVV respectively) where the bit width of vector registers depends on the CPU implementation, and the instructions which operate these registers are bit width-agnostic.

 As a consequence, these types are not `Sized` in the Rust sense, as the size of a scalable vector cannot be known during compilation, but is a runtime constant.
+For example, the size of these types could be determined by inspecting the value in a register - this is not available at compilation time and the value may differ between any given CPU implementation.
+Both SVE and RVV have mechanisms to change the system's vector length (up to the maximum supported by the CPU implementations) but this is not supported by the proposed ABI for these types.

-However, these are value types which should implement `Copy` and can be returned from functions, can be variables on the stack, etc. These types should implement `Copy` but given that `Copy` is a supertrait of `Sized`, they cannot be `Copy` without being `Sized`, and aren't `Sized`.
+However, despite not implementing `Sized`, these are value types which should implement `Copy` and can be returned from functions, can be variables on the stack, etc. These types should implement `Copy` but given that `Copy` is a supertrait of `Sized`, they cannot be `Copy` without being `Sized`, and they aren't `Sized`.

 Introducing a `const Sized` trait will enable `Copy` to be implemented for those types whose size is a runtime constant to function correctly without